 (Y) Christiane Nardy painted this folksy oil on canvas.
 Her Parisian atelier address is on the back of the painting as well as its title, "Repos aux champs."
 It measures 25 by 21 inches plus the frame.
 Some loss of paint on the left thigh of the worker on the right (not seen in this photo). (e-mail Jack for a price)

 (Z2) Adolphe Wansart (1873-1954, Benezit-listed) signed and dated his oil-on-board painting 1943.
-It measures 29 by 21 plus about four inches on all sides for the frame. (e-mail Jack for a price)
+It measures 29 by 21 plus about four inches on all sides for the frame.
+It's on board, and the flip side shows a modernist landscape, in oil, by the artist (also signed; ask for an image). (e-mail Jack for a price)

 (Z3) Auguste Brouet (1872-1941, Benezit-listed) created "Les Saltimbanques" in pastel.
 It measures 28 by 18 inches plus the frame. (e-mail Jack for a price)